 Cast iron radiators can often incorporate a bigger, bulkier design than some of their counterparts, so perhaps more than any other type of heating solution, their exact placement should be closely scrutinized.
 Though arguably best suited to larger spaces, the only real rule to adhere to when positioning cast iron radiators is to avoid placing them next to doors or below windows.
 This helps to ensure that heat doesn’t simply quickly escape from the room.

 And finally, the style and existing decor of your room will surely influence whether or not a cast iron radiator is a suitable choice, or whether you’ll be choosing from a wide variety of other water radiators.
 Cast iron radiators probably mesh better with traditional style surroundings as a general rule, but with a range of striking colorful finishes available, certain components can also prove well suited to modern areas.
+Our guide on where to position your radiator can help you identify an ideal installation location too.
 Hudson Reed USA offer a wide selection of top quality cast iron radiators sure to enhance your chosen space.